sanxvu/van-life/README.md

 - Real Database Integration
 - Deployment

+## How to Use
+1. Visit the hosted Van Life project [here](https://san-van-life.netlify.app/).
+2. Use the following credentials to access the host pages:
+    - Email: b&b.com
+    - Password: p123
+3. Explore the van listings and filter them by type.
+4. Access protected routes like host pages to manage van information.

 ## Technologies Used
 - React: For building the single-page application and managing components.
 - React Router: For advanced routing capabilities, including nested and protected routes.
 - Firebase: For database integration and real-time data management.
 - CSS: For styling the app.
 - Netlify: For deploying the project.